LL.D. (Université de Montréal), LL.M. (University of South Africa), BA/LL.B. (University of Johannesburg)

 “Elizabeth is a terrific addition to our mining law and sustainability program,” said Dean Erika Chamberlain.
 “She’s a talented academic who also brings a breadth of practical experience to her work.
 We are delighted that she will be joining us.”

-Steyn recently spent four months as a Visiting Fellow at the Max Planck Institute for Social Anthropology, Department of Law and Anthropology in Halle (Saale), Germany, at the invitation of its Director, Professor Marie-Claire Foblets.
+In 2016, Steyn spent four months as a Visiting Fellow at the Max Planck Institute for Social Anthropology, Department of Law and Anthropology in Halle (Saale), Germany, at the invitation of its Director, Professor Marie-Claire Foblets.
+She returned there for conference participation purposes in 2017, as well as in 2018.
+At present she is collaborating with Professor Foblets on two forthcoming books, one of which is the Oxford Handbook on Law and Anthropology.

-Originally from South Africa, she received her LLM from the University of South Africa, and graduated with a BA/LLB cum laude from the University of Johannesburg, where she served on the Faculty of Law from 1994 to 2003.
+Originally from South Africa, she received her LL.M. cum laude (Council’s Award) from the University of South Africa, and graduated with a BA/LL.B. cum laude from the University of Johannesburg, where she served on the Faculty of Law from 1994 to 2003.

-Steyn was admitted as an Advocate to the High Court of South Africa in 1994 and practiced in the natural resources and energy law fields.
+Steyn was admitted as an Advocate to the High Court of South Africa in 1994 and practiced in the natural resources and energy law, corporate law, corporate governance law, commercial law, and international trade law fields.